Shikaga/story/index.md

 "Yes mi'lady" she replied, curtsied and left, closing the door behind her.

-Emlyn sighed and fell face forwards onto Orin's bed, she would have to work on the names another time.
+Emlyn sighed and fell face forwards onto Orin's wonderfully soft bed.
+She would have to work on the names another time.

 It suddenly occured to Emlyn that this is the first time that she had been truly alone for over a month.

 Sure, she had her cabin on the ship.
 But there had always sailor's rushing up and down the corridors, their heavy boots clattering through the gangways.
+But there was still a lot to do.

+Emlyn rolled over and returned to her feet ans started to get to work.
+She started seperating their trunks and placing hers in her room.

+Once she had finished unloading her clothes into her wardrobe and placing her few posessions upon her desk she returned to begin on Orin's bags.

+Orin's bags were filled with a mixture of tools of the trade.
+Paper, pens, quills and ink.
+Two dozen books of translations, carefully wrapped in Orin's finer clothes to protect them from harm.
+They included some of the fi

 Random.
 ---